 Proposed State Rules

 House Bill 483 of the 131st General Assembly transferred responsibility for implementing the Early Intervention services program from the Ohio Department of Health to the Ohio Department of Developmental Disabilities and charged the Ohio Department of Developmental Disabilities with adopting rules necessary to implement the program.
 The first of new rules to be developed, 5123:2-10-01 (Early Intervention Services - System of Payments) went into effect in 2017.
 Department staff have continued to work with system stakeholders since that time to develop three additional new rules.
-A public hearing on these proposed rules will be held January 3, 2019.
+These rules were re-filed with the Joint Committee on Agency Rule Review (JCARR) on March 1.